PrestaShop/open-source/content/quality-council/rules/_index.md

 ### Members

-There are 3 profiles which are members of the Quality Coucil :
+There are 3 profiles which are members of the Quality Council :
 * Issue Manager
 * Software Developer in Test
 * Software Tester

 Each member can be :
-* either a maintainer (can participate and vote during the Quality Coucil),
+* either a maintainer (can participate and vote during the Quality Council),
-* or a committer (can participate during the Quality Coucil).
+* or a committer (can participate during the Quality Council).

 Members are available on the [organization project page]({{< relref "/project-organization/people-and-roles#quality-council" >}}) with their role.